cifanip/quantitative-finance/cases/01_risk_neutral_probability_measure/index.md

 dV(t) = h_{S}(t) dS(t) + h_{B}(t) dB(t). \qquad (1.4)
 $$

-That is, any change in value resulting from a variation in the number of shares held in the stock or the bond must offset each other.
-In other words, changes in $V(t)$ arise solely from changes in the values of the stock and the bond.
+That is, changes in $V(t)$ arise solely from changes in the values of the stock and the bond and not due to changes in the number of shares.

 Now let $\\{ \theta(t) \\}\_{t \ge 0}$ be the stochastic process